North Penn High School: History

 North Penn High School was created in 1955 as the result of a consolidation of seven school districts in Montgomery County (Hatfield Joint Consolidated, Lansdale Borough, Line Lexington Independent, Montgomery Township, North Wales Borough, Towamencin Township and Upper Gwynedd Township) to educate students from three former high schools: Hatfield High School, Lansdale High School, and North Wales High School.

 The original North Penn High School building was an expansion of the building that had served as Lansdale High School since the 1930s.
 The former Hatfield and North Wales buildings were eventually converted to elementary schools.
 The North Wales building is still used for this purpose today.
 The Hatfield building, later renamed the E.B.
 Laudenslager Elementary School, was replaced by a newer building in 1971.
 The current North Penn High School was constructed in 1971 because of severe overcrowding at the original school.
 The former high school building, located on Penn Street in Lansdale, is now Penndale Middle School.

 Athletics

 In 2005, 2006, and 2007, Sports Illustrated distinguished North Penn as having the best athletic program in Pennsylvania, noting that the school has "won 45 state championships over the last 10 years" and "is a power in football and is also dominant in boys' swimming."
 The North Penn Football team won the 2003 AAAA State Championship with a 15-0 season record.
-The school is also prominent in boys' and girls' water polo, and boys' winter track, spring track, cross country, and more recently baseball and softball.
+In 2025, the North Penn Boys Cross Country team won the state title at the 2025 PIAA Boys AAA Cross Country State Championship with 115 points.
+The school is also prominent in boys' and girls' water polo, boys' winter track, spring track, and more recently baseball and softball.